UPDATE – Course change won’t stop Team Andy’s epic Telethon swim challenge!

 Funds raised will go directly towards youth mental health research at the Perron Institute, where scientists are working on new treatments for young people, including those who don’t respond to existing therapies.

-For the full event details click HERE.
+For the full event details and to donate, click HERE.